browserengineering/book/book/http.md

-The `__init__` method is Python's peculiar syntax for class constructors, and the `self` parameter, which you must always make the first parameter of any method, is Python's analog of `this`.
+The `__init__` method is Python's peculiar syntax for class constructors, and the `self` parameter, which you must always make the first parameter of any method, is Python's analog of `this` in C++ or Java.

 Let's start with the scheme, which is separated from the rest of the URL by `://`.
 Our browser only supports `http`, so I check that, too: